Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Discussion

-The first proposal of a quantum algorithm for the pre-BO molecular dynamics used a real-space, first quantization representation which has a linear resource scaling with respect to the number of grid points per each degrees of freedom: $nN_\mathrm{mode} + 3nN_\mathrm{e}$, where $n$ is the number of qubits required for each degree of freedom.
+The first proposal of a quantum algorithm for pre-BO molecular dynamics used a real-space, first quantization representation which has a linear resource scaling with respect to the number of grid points per each degree of freedom: $3n(N_\mathrm{n} + N_\mathrm{e})$, where $n$ is the number of qubits required for each degree of freedom and $N_\mathrm{n}$ represents the number of nuclei.
 The authors suggested a minimum grid size of $n=10$~\cite{PNAS_KJLM_2008}.
-Although their approach also scales linearly with the number of electrons, our approach has a lower resource cost for most molecules with a reasonable basis set size, where $N_\mathrm{mode} < N_\mathrm{e}$ and $N_\mathrm{o} < 30N_\mathrm{e}$ (Fig.~\ref{fig:comparison}c).
+Although their approach also scales linearly with the number of electrons, our approach has a lower resource cost for most molecules with a reasonable basis set size, where $N_\mathrm{mode} < N_\mathrm{e}$ and $N_\mathrm{o} < 30N_\mathrm{e}$ [Fig.~\ref{fig:comparison}(c)].

+The noise effect on the cMQB device depends primarily on the Trotter step size and the number of digital gates used to generate multi-qubit entanglement (Eqs.~(\ref{eq:scale_deco}) and~(\ref{eq:scale_qubit})), which has a trade-off with the Trotter error.
+Relative to the direct effect of motional decoherence on modes representing vibrations, the indirect qubit noise is negligible.
+The effect of noise is highly specific to the target problem and device; however, the scaling factors for the noise effect suggest desirable improvements in both computational and experimental aspects of the cMQB approach for a near-term quantum advantage: reducing $N_\mathrm{CNOT}$ via circuit optimization and reducing $t_\mathrm{CNOT}$ in cMQB devices.

+From a different perspective, noise can be leveraged as an advantage in analog simulators by enabling the simulation of open quantum systems at minimal cost as demonstrated in previous work~\cite{NJP_LCT_2018, ChemSci_MDB_2021, agudeloolaya25,sun25}, rather than treating it as an effect that must be suppressed.
+For example, our model problem can be interpreted as a nonadiabatic charge transfer process occurring in solution under the influence of solvent interactions, or within a crystal at an interface with a substrate.

+Considering the quantum resource requirements and noise effects, our approach can be implemented on current and near-term hardware.
+Early applications are well suited to molecules with a small active space, particularly rigid molecules whose nuclear dependence is well-described by low-order Taylor expansions.
+These molecules are also the target of efficient classical algorithms, but our approach has advantages for the accuracy by including all terms in the vibronic Hamiltonian for the choice of orbital basis.
+However, practical advantage should be examined carefully by assessing the achievable efficiency and accuracy in the BO framework and the effect of errors in near-term cMQB devices.

+For long term applications, we note that the range of orbital energies in a molecule are typically much greater than the range of energetically accessible BO electronic states.
+The Trotter step size $\Delta t_\mathrm{mol}$ decreases proportional to the orbital energy range.
+This in turn decreases the scaling factor $F$ due to the minimum experimental time step, leading to longer simulation times and thus proportionally greater noise.
+To reduce the energy range, we can choose a set of active orbitals at the cost of reducing simulation accuracy.
+Because our approach is more strongly limited by the orbital energies rather than the number of orbitals, we expect it to accommodate larger active spaces than classical computing approaches.
+For this reason, our approach will be particularly advantageous for strongly correlated systems, which can have large numbers of nearly degenerate orbitals, leading to extremely large numbers of CSFs and intractable BO-based calculations.